 Throughout the summer, I generally try and come from a place of YES instead of my frequent place of NO. “No, you can’t stay up later,” “No, it’s too late to go Dairy Queen tonight,” or “No, I can’t meet you for coffee, my friend, because I have too many deadlines.”
 It was a few years ago that I decided that that “no” was not going to dominate my summer vocabulary.
-I have tried to make this summer the summer of YES.
-ESPECIALLY after the year we’ve had.
+I have tried to make these past summers the summer of YES.
+ESPECIALLY after the two years we’ve had.
 I really tried to seize the moments this summer.
-Have you this summer?

 In one of my many AHA moments as a Certified Life Coach, I realized that we are SO MUCH IN CONTROL OF OURSELVES AND OUR LIVES.
 We are in control of our health, our well-being, our mental state, our marriage, our career, our happiness.
 Everything.
 It’s up to us to give ourselves the best life possible.
 No one else can do it for us, and truth is, it’s best when we can do it for ourselves.

-Today, my goal is to get your mind, body and spirit fit, healthy and happy this back to school and fall season.
+Today, my goal is to get your mind, body and spirit fit, healthy and happy this fall season.
 Here are 10 things you can do TODAY to help with this.

 At the end, I’d love to hear what keeps your mind, body and spirit healthy, happy and stress-free.